Say goodbye to your legacy VPNMake the switch to Tailscale

 The strength of these qualities often depends on the technology that underpins the VPN.
 The aforementioned WireGuard protocol, for example, is a premier choice for modern VPN implementations.
 It’s widely used, regularly audited, and remarkably simple.
 It presents a small attack surface, runs on all major platforms, and is highly performant.
 WireGuard-based VPNs like Tailscale also tend to be more responsive as there’s less inherent latency in the protocol.

-VPNs enhance remote access security.
-However, they can’t protect against lax cybersecurity habits.
+Using a reliable vpn app is crucial for mobile users to access secure and reliable connections.
 Believing that their environment is fully secured by the VPN, some employees might be lured into a false sense of security and reuse simple passwords, not enable multifactor authentication (MFA), or open attachments from unknown email addresses.
 Consistent employee education and training remain a fundamental component of securing your network.

-Here are some other red flags you should look out for and how to best mitigate them:
+Here are some other connectivity red flags you should look out for and how to best mitigate them:

 • Third-party hacks.
 A successful attack against your VPN provider could compromise your connections and enable data leaks.
 The best way to mitigate this is to use a reputable business-oriented provider that has a strong focus on security and compliance.
 You have to be able to trust your VPN to keep your data secure.